 Entrepreneurs: Sean Spencer and Ryan Glenn

 Mirmir is a company from Los Angeles, CA, that makes a photo booth for parties and high-end events.
-Their goal is to make every photo taken within their booths to look great is what they have as theirsgoal.
+Every photo taken within their booths to look great is what they have as theirsgoal.

 The company was created by two entrepreneurs, both professional photographers.
 The entrepreneurs said that the secret to their great photos was the software and the lighting and that’s what makes stand out their company from many other similar companies.
 The software auto-corrects otherwise imperfect images.

 Entrepreneurs: Justin Rietema and Doug Schultz